High Wind Warning issued for Western Aleutians by NWS - NewsBreak

 Flood Warning issued for Copiah, Simpson by NWS

-Effective: 2023-02-01 11:17:00 CST Expires: 2023-02-01 23:30:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2023-02-01 20:08:00 CST Expires: 2023-02-02 08:15:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Forecast includes rainfall on the ground and 48 hours of additional rainfall.
-Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening at 9 PM CST.
-Target Area: Copiah; Simpson The Flood Warning is extended for the following rivers in Mississippi Pearl River Near Rockport affecting Copiah and Simpson Counties.
+Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued Thursday morning at 815 AM CST.
+Target Area: Copiah; Simpson The Flood Warning continues for the following rivers in Mississippi Pearl River Near Rockport affecting Copiah and Simpson Counties.
 Pearl River Near Columbia affecting Marion County.
+Pearl River Near Monticello affecting Lawrence County.
 For the Lower Pearl River ...including D`lo, Rockport, Monticello, Columbia...Moderate flooding is forecast.
-FLOOD WARNING NOW IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Pearl River Near Rockport. * WHEN...Until further notice. * ADDITIONAL DETAILS - At 10:30 AM CST Wednesday the stage was 26.7 feet. - Forecast...The river is expected to rise to a crest of 29.0 feet early Saturday morning. - Flood stage is 25.0 feet. - Fld Observed Forecasts (12 pm CST) Location Stg Stg Day/Time Thu Fri Sat Pearl River Rockport 25.0 26.7 Wed 10 am CS 25.2 28.3 28.9
+FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Pearl River Near Rockport. * WHEN...Until further notice. * ADDITIONAL DETAILS - At 7:30 PM CST Wednesday the stage was 26.0 feet. - Forecast...The river is expected to rise to a crest of 29.0 feet early Saturday morning. - Flood stage is 25.0 feet. - Fld Observed Forecasts (6 pm CST) Location Stg Stg Day/Time Thu Fri Sat Pearl River Rockport 25.0 26.0 Wed 7 pm CST 25.2 28.8 28.7

 weather.gov

+Effective: 2023-02-01 19:58:00 CST Expires: 2023-02-02 20:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+Additional information is available at www.weather.gov.
+The next statement will be issued when updates occur.
+Target Area: Clarke; Washington The Flood Warning continues for the following rivers in Alabama Tombigbee River Near Leroy affecting Clarke and Washington Counties.
+For the Tombigbee River...including Coffeeville Dam, Leroy...Minor flooding is forecast.
+FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Tombigbee River Near Leroy. * WHEN...Until further notice. * ADDITIONAL DETAILS - At 7:00 PM CST Wednesday the stage was 25.0 feet. - Forecast...The river is expected to rise to a crest of 25.0 feet just after midnight tonight.
+It will then rise to 26.7 feet early Monday afternoon.
+Additional rises are possible thereafter. - Flood stage is 24.0 feet.

-Wind Advisory issued for Coachella Valley, San Diego County Deserts by NWS
+Wind Chill Advisory issued for Daniels, Eastern Roosevelt, Northern Valley, Sheridan by NWS

-Effective: 2023-01-29 13:01:00 PST Expires: 2023-01-30 07:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Coachella Valley; San Diego County Deserts; San Gorgonio Pass Near Banning WIND ADVISORY REMAINS IN EFFECT UNTIL 7 AM PST MONDAY * WHAT...West winds 15 to 25 mph with local gusts 40 to 50 mph expected.
-Strongest gusts near the San Gorgonio Pass and along the I-8 grade into the desert. * WHERE...Coachella Valley, San Diego County Deserts and San Gorgonio Pass Near Banning. * WHEN...through Monday morning. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Effective: 2023-02-02 00:00:00 MST Expires: 2023-02-02 12:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use caution while traveling outside.
+Wear appropriate clothing, a hat, and gloves.
+Target Area: Daniels; Eastern Roosevelt; Northern Valley; Sheridan; Western Roosevelt WIND CHILL ADVISORY IN EFFECT FROM MIDNIGHT TONIGHT TO NOON MST THURSDAY * WHAT...Very cold wind chills expected.
+Wind chills as low as 30 below zero. * WHERE...Daniels, Sheridan, Western Roosevelt, Northern Valley and Eastern Roosevelt Counties. * WHEN...From midnight tonight to noon MST Thursday. * IMPACTS...The cold wind chills could cause frostbite on exposed skin in as little as 30 minutes.

 Comments / 0